FitNest-Fitness-at-its-Best/About/README.md

 and those who do will get an incentive to try the heathy section that Swiggy/Zomato has)..
 1.2.
 Diet food makers could post an Ad in our applications for all te health freaks out there!

-2. Competition can make wonders happen!
-If staying healthy is difficult by the means of percentage, percentile it is.
+2. Competition can make wonders happen!:smirk: If staying healthy is difficult by the means of percentage, percentile it is.
 We have added a feature where you could compare your health score with your friends/family members.
 Craving for a cheese burst pizza?
-Look your best friend Amy had salad for lunch! :D And maybe you could plan cheatdays with your gang together somedays later!! ;)
+Look your best friend Amy had salad for lunch! :smiley:
+And maybe you could plan cheatdays with your gang together somedays later!! :wink:

 **Challenges we ran into**
 1. Ooof, we thought searching for Dataset would be an easy thing.
 THERE IS NO DATASET ON ANY SITE WHICH COULD SHOW INDIAN COOKED FOOD AND ITS CALORIES.
-Scraping it via the internet, cleaning it was a task.
+Scraping it via the internet and cleaning it was a task.
-2.
+2. As beginners, we learnt many things during this short duration of time.
+3. Colab gets its runtime restarted, and the model had to be run thrice(and it takes so much time to do so).

 **Future Proposals**